kazamcards/kazam-next-alpha/README.md

 This repo is a rewrite and modern refresh of the trading card sales website [Kazam Cards](https://www.kazamcards.co.uk/).

+It served as the final Week 12 Project for the team members below, who were on the [Tech Educators Software Development Bootcamp](https://techeducators.co.uk/)

 **Live link:** https://kazam-next-alpha.vercel.app/

 ### Team Members